sfbrigade/datasci-sba/onboarding/02_development_environment.md

 For further instructions: https://medium.com/@colinrubbert/installing-ruby-on-rails-in-windows-10-w-bash-postgresql-e48e55954fbf

+## Running Webapp

+The prototype webapp lives in `django_tutorial/first_project`.
+You'll need to install some additional libraries if you want to run the webapp locally; see the "Running the webapp locally" section of the [the webapp readme](./django_tutorial/first_project/README.md) for more information.

 ## Tech Stack

 Here are the technologies used in the project, along with some tutorials if you'd like to learn.